CarolineL-Analyst/Dynamic-Z-Score-Analysis-for-Ledger-Level-Financial-Review/README.md

 - The @StartPeriod controls output display, assuming sufficient historical data exists to support rolling calculations.

 ## Scope & Extensions& Intended Use
-- The current example uses a 12-period lookback; this can be adjusted (e.g., 6 periods) depending on analytical goals and data availibility.
+- The current example uses a 12-period lookback; this can be adjusted (e.g., 6 periods) depending on analytical goals and data availability.
 - The CURRENT ROW in the window function refers to the current record in sequence, not necessarily the latest calendar period.
 - A calendar table could be introduced to enforce continuous period coverage and support calendar-based analysis.
 - While rolling CV can be used to assess structural volatility of ledger accounts, this case intentionally focuses on z-score–based anomaly detection to keep the analysis scoped to exception identification.